dunnx296/AngryBirdsMachineLearning2020/README.md

 	<code>ScienceBirds_Win/Science Birds_Data/StreamingAssets/</code>

+- --dev: run the game playing interface to access more information about the game objects
+    - in dev mode, the type of the object in the ground truth is the true object type
+    - in dev mode, agent command groundtruthwithscreenshot and groundtruthwithoutscreenshot will return non-noisy groundtruth
+    - in dev mode, agent command ShootAndRecordGroundTruth will return non-noisy groundtruth
+    - in dev mode, object current health value (currentLife) will be present.
+Unbreakable objects (slingshot and platform) will have max float value (3.402823E+38 in the ground truth json).
+In normal mode, currentLife will not be present.
+Ground and Trajectory do not have currentLife in any mode

 2. The Science Birds game does not need to be run separately, GPI will start it automatically
 	- The Science Birds game used in this framework is a modified version of Lucas N. Ferreira's work that can be found in his [Github repository](https://github.com/lucasnfe/science-birds)